Listen to this Article::

-Creating Tattoos for the Body – Tattoo Design and Body MappingHave you ever seen a tattoo on the web, on social media or in real life, where the tattoo just looks good?
-Almost everyone we have talked to over the years has spent countless hours surfing the web to find inspiration when choosing their tattoo.
+Creating Tattoos for the Body – Tattoo Design and Body MappingHave you ever seen a tattoo on the web, on social media, or in real life, where the tattoo just looks good?
+Over the years, almost everyone we have talked to has spent countless hours surfing the web to find inspiration when choosing their tattoo.
 These same clients log a few complaints when we ask them about it:

 - There is not a lot of variety in popular tattoo designs.
 (They all kind of look the same)

 - We only see super white skin wearing tattoos.

 - Some tattoos look good at first glance, but they look awful upon further examination.

 Placing The Tattoo Is Only One Part of a Great Design.Two things are the most likely culprit when checking out a design that starts as WOW and ends up Meh… The first is that the tattoo has been altered to make it look more vivid and fix the artist’s errors.
 The other is the tattoo has been placed improperly on the body.
 This article covers most of what you need to know as an artist or as a client to ensure the beautiful artwork used for the tattoo looks its best.

 Concepts to know before moving on.